eadlcout/quickstart-ios/storage/README.md

 Firebase Storage Quickstart
 =============================

-The Firebase Storage iOS quickstart demonstrates how to upload data to a Firebase Storage bucket, and retrieve a download URL.
+The Firebase Storage iOS quickstart demonstrates how to upload data to a Firebase Storage bucket and retrieve a download URL.

 Introduction
 ------------